dingus221/PRMasterServer/README.md

 6. Webservver (port 80) - use any, or use none, but make sure skype doesnt use your port 80 (or people will wait 2 minute to enter lobby).

 <strong>2.
 Projects that are included in this repository.</strong><br>
 1) PRMasterserver - 4 servers in one application.
 Has option to run only wanted separate servers, so you can use other applications for other servers.
-Written in c#
+Written in c#<br>
 2) SBQRC4  - ServerBrowser and Query&Reporting servers in one project.
 Has 2 more function than PRMasterserver.
-Written in python.
+Written in python.<br>
 3) Miniircd - basic irc server with gs encription support (latest version https://github.com/Zulan/miniircd).
-Written in python.
+Written in python.<br>
 4) GSAIRCDTMM - irc server with gs encoding, written on delphi.
 It works with some bugs, i used it in the beginning.
-Miniircd is a better irc server.
+Miniircd is a better irc server.<br>

 <strong>3.
 Wanted logs of gs<->civ4 traffic</strong><br>